 Each focus area runs for either 60 or 90 minutes, and can be run on different days or one morning or afternoon.
 Parliamentary Education Services coordinate the program on request.

 In 2022 Commonwealth Day is Monday 14 March.

 Further details regarding Commonwealth Week in 2022 will be released soon.

 If you are not on the Parliamentary Education Mailing List - please contact us so we can keep you up to date with news:

 Parliamentary Education Services visit schools in regional and remote parts of the Northern Territory.
 We have two Outreach programs:

 - a Remote Schools Outreach Program specifically designed for Indigenous students who are English as a Second Language learners and for whom Parliament concepts may be new.
 There is less focus on literacy and speaking in front of a group and more visual and hands-on activities to explain the basics of parliament.
 This finishes with an abridged version of the parliamentary role play.
-This program runs for approximately two hours.
+This program runs for approximately 90 minutes.